 Whakatāne is a large-ish town and has everything you need.
 The campground here (there is only one) is very pleasant indeed - set in a reserve along the banks of the Whakatāne River and just a few minutes from town.

-From Whakatāne you have the opportunity to take a boat excursion to White Island, one of New Zealand's most active volcanos.
+About 50 km off-shore from Whakatāne is Whakaari / White Island one of New Zealand's most active volcanos and the scene of a devastating 2019 eruption which tragically claimed 22 lives.
 The island is visible right along the cape, often covered in a plume of smoke.